lena-kilian/lena-kilian.github.io/cv/index.md

 **2017 - 2018**<br/>
 MSc Sustainable Cities (Distinction), King’s College London, Department of Geography
+Award for Best Thesis in Sustainable Cities for the year 2017/18

 **2013 - 2017**<br/>